Aliases for PDP1 Gene

 GeneCards Summary for PDP1 Gene

 PDP1 (Pyruvate Dehyrogenase Phosphatase Catalytic Subunit 1) is a Protein Coding gene.
 Diseases associated with PDP1 include Pyruvate Dehydrogenase Phosphatase Deficiency and Atypical Autism.
-Among its related pathways are Pyruvate metabolism and Citric Acid (TCA) cycle and Regulation of CFTR activity (norm and CF).
+Among its related pathways are Metabolism and Pyruvate metabolism and Citric Acid (TCA) cycle.
 GO annotations related to this gene include protein serine/threonine phosphatase activity and [pyruvate dehydrogenase (lipoamide)] phosphatase activity.
 An important paralog of this gene is PDP2.

 UniProtKB/Swiss-Prot for PDP1 Gene